BLUE INK BORDERS, studio STAMPS and CAPTIONS on printed photographs

-When professional photographer Alfred Bock departed Hobart Tasmania in 1865, his junior partner Thomas J. Nevin acquired at auction on August 2nd the lease of the studio at the City Photographic Establishment, 140 Elizabeth Street Hobart, the shop, the glass house and darkroom, the stock of negatives, frames, cards and inks, the camera equipment, backdrops and furniture.
-Thomas Nevin continued to use Alfred Bock's most common verso studio stamp design for another decade, altering it only minimally for his commercial studio portraiture, although he used at least six other designs for various formats and clients, including the Royal Arms insignia for commissions with the Colonial government.
+When professional photographer Alfred Bock (1835 -1920) was declared insolvent and departed Hobart, Tasmania in August 1865, his junior partner Thomas J. Nevin (182-1923) acquired at auction the lease of the studio advertised as The City Photographic Establishment, 140 Elizabeth Street Hobart Town, rented from Abraham E. Biggs snr of Victoria.
+He also acquired Bock's glass house and darkroom, glass negatives, frames, mounts, cards and inks, camera equipment, backsheets and furniture.
+Thomas Nevin continued to use Alfred Bock's most common verso studio stamp design for another decade, altering it only minimally for his commercial studio portraiture, although he used at least six other designs for various formats and clients, including his Royal Arms colonial warrant studio stamp for commissions with the Hobart City Council and Municipal Police Office.

-Alfred Bock used a blue ink rather than a black in printing the verso with his stamp in this portrait of a teenage girl with bare shoulders and ringlets, possibly one of the last he took in Hobart.
+Alfred Bock used a blue ink rather than black imprinting his stamp verso in this portrait of a teenage girl with bare shoulders and ringlets, possibly one of the last photographs he produced in Hobart.

 Girl with bare shoulders and ringlets